Brandable names are so 19th century

 There are dozens more examples of successful businesses (many still with us, some long disappeared or merged) whose brand names didn't come from a dictionary, that didn't describe what the business did, that weren’t named after their founder, or after the town in which they were founded.
 The tradition of inventing business names is very long, and of course continues today.
 We can all reel off a list of recent 'made up' brand names that at first would have sounded quite strange at first.
 For example:

 A classic 1990s Latinate name and apparently a re-spelling of ‘novae artes’ – 'new arts' or 'new skills' in Latin.
-The name ‘Novartis' therefore works as a neat metaphor for innovation and scientific research.
+The name ‘Novartis' therefore works as a neat metaphor for innovation and scientific research, which is entirely appropriate for healthcare company name.
 With names like this I often wonder how much post-rationalisation goes on, but in a way this doesn't matter.
 A good name is a good name, whatever the reasoning behind it, tenuous or otherwise.

 The original concept was referred to as ‘sky peer-to-peer’, which was shortened to ‘Skyper' in 2003, then further abbreviated to Skype.
 So although its roots are descriptive (sort of), the resulting name is synthetic.
 There’s meaning hidden in there somewhere, but most people just see a short name with a slightly techie feel, that they can easily say, spell and remember.